apagade/Test/Assignment.md

 ## Case 2

 From the request payload shown in the logs, we can see that the `gender` attribute of the customers has the value `na`.
 Looks like the system does not have the gender attribute of the customers (or got deleted due to some reason).
-This value is most likely refered to formulate the correct salutation in the emails sent to the customer.
+This value is most likely referred to formulate the correct salutation in the emails sent to the customer.
 Since it is missing, the customers are receiving the emails without the salutation.

 ## Case 3